Last updated on February 26, 2026

 Invasion of Shandalar | Illustration by Adam Paquette

-Atraxa, Grand Unifier has loomed tall over Magic ever since it was revealed.
-It has a pretty good effect, but what had everyone shocked was a small detail on its reminder text: the inclusion of “battle” among the other card types.
-We all thought battles would be revealed in All Will Be One, yet not a single battle card could be seen.
+Atraxa, Grand Unifier loomed tall over Magic when it was first revealed.
+It has a pretty good effect, and what had everyone shocked was a small detail in its reminder text: the inclusion of “battle” among the other card types.
+We all thought battles would be revealed in All Will Be One, yet no battle card appeared until March of the Machine.
+Magic’s first new card type in what felt like ages!

-If the introduction of planeswalker cards way back when has taught us anything, it’s that the introduction of a new card type can lead to confusion about rules and mechanics.
-I’m here to try and clear out any doubts that may come up about battle cards.
+If the introduction of planeswalker cards way back when taught us anything, it’s that the introduction of a new card type can lead to confusion about rules and mechanics.
+I’m here to try and clear out any doubts about battle cards.

 How Do Battle Cards Work?